COSC3020/dijkstra-s-algorithm-Powerfuljackell-2/README.md

 # Dijkstra's Algorithm

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

+Used prior approved work at: https://github.com/COSC3020/dijkstra-s-algorithm-Powerfuljackell-1

 Recall the pseudocode for Dijkstra's algorithm:
 - initialize the dist to each vertex to $\infty$, source to 0
 - while there are unmarked vertices left in the graph